RuneDocs/docs/content/queue.md

 # Questions

+* If all actions clear queues, what about poison?
+* Are interfaces part of the queue?
+* What queue priorities cancel what? - Cancels all priority queues below it, except poisons?

 * How do actions which a player can't click out of work?
-(Obstacles, Ectofunctus)
+(Obstacles, Ectofunctus) - Just queue 3 actions with the correct delays, unfreezing the player after
 * How do animations play into this?
-(Teleporting, Emotes)
+(Teleporting, Emotes) - Not all emotes suspend hits, most suspend movement?
-* Are dialogues part of the queue?
+* Are dialogues part of the queue? - Yes definitely, level up suspends combat
-* Are interfaces part of the queue?
-* When is a queue processed?
-* If something is added to the queue by a queue action, does it activate on the same tick or the next one?
+* If something is added to the queue by a queue action, does it activate on the same tick or the next one? - Same, delay depending.
-* When is the queue processed?
-* What queue priorities cancel what?
-* When is a queue processed in a tick?
+* When is a queue processed, is it each tick or more frequently?

+# Notes

 * Effects
     * Passive
         * Godwars snow